 Commissioner of Higher Education

 Along with the Louisiana Board of Regents, Reed leads the state’s talent development efforts, focused on increasing educational attainment, erasing achievement gaps, and increasing prosperity.
-To reach the state’s goal of doubling the number of credentials awarded annually by 2030, she focuses on transformational policies and deep collaboration, advancing the Regents’ talent imperative.
+To reach the state’s goal of doubling the number of credentials awarded annually by 2030, she promotes transformational policies and deep collaboration, advancing the Regents’ talent imperative.

 A Lake Charles native, Reed received a doctorate in public policy from Southern University and A&M College, as well as a master’s degree in public administration and a bachelor’s degree in broadcast journalism from Louisiana State University and A&M College.
-She also served as Chief of Staff and Deputy Commissioner for Public Affairs for the Louisiana Board of Regents, as well as an adjunct faculty member and Executive Vice President at the University of Louisiana System.

 She is a wife, proud mom to her favorite two-time Millsaps College graduate and LSU Law student, and Louisiana’s chief advocate for talent development.